ANSI colors aren't processed correctly

 I'm in GMT + 1, so any time this afternoon (for me) would be okay (it's about 1:30 PM right now).
 I will have to pause in 4 hours, since I have a meeting on another topic, but apart from that, you can just tell me what works for you.

-#9 Updated by Vincent Le Goff 10 months ago
+#9 Updated by Vincent Le Goff about 1 year ago

 - Status changed from Closed to Feedback